subversivo58/subversivo58.github.io/CONTRIBUTING.md

 * If necessary and if possible add a template to the documentation

-**Note:** This repository is not intended for discussions or theoretical engagements... consider requesting an invitation to our group in [Slack](https://projectopen.slack.com/) for more detailed discussions about the request for new features.
+**Note:** This repository is not intended for discussions or theoretical engagements ... a means (link or service) for such, will be added or published soon.

 ### Your First Code Contribution